BYUCamachoLab/pyrolab/docs/getting_started/architecture.rst

 There are four important concepts from Pyro5 that are important in PyroLab:

 #.
-Services (remote resource implementations, instrument drivers, data processing routines)
+Services (API's for remote resources, instrument drivers, data processing routines)
 #.
-Servers (machines that host remote resources, are physically connect to instruments, etc.)
+Servers (machines that host remote resources, are physically connected to instruments, etc.)
 #.
-Nameservers (an optional "phonebook" making locating servers and services easy)
+Nameservers (an optional "phonebook," making locating servers and services easy)
 #.
-Clients (machines that are aggregating and accessing remote resources)
+Clients (machines that aggregate and access remote resources)

-PyroLab "services" are objects that are remotely accessible.
+PyroLab **services** are objects that are remotely accessible.
 These might be hardware devices, long running calculations, or perhaps an interface providing an API for interacting with filesystems on a remote machine; it all depends on what methods your services provide.

-The machine that hosts your services is called a "server" and runs one or more "daemon" processes that listen for requests on a port (one port per daemon).
+The machine that hosts your services is called a **server** and runs one or more "daemon" processes that listen for requests on a port (one port per daemon).
 Each daemon runs in its own process, so the failure of one daemon doesn't affect another.
 Each daemon controls one or more services.
 Therefore, multiple